Forget Jaws, it’s the sharks that should be afraid! We kill over 100 million of them every year through bycatch or for their meat and fins.

 - Local protections like shark sanctuaries; bans on the catching of sharks and trade in shark products, in tandem with a reduction in consumption, alongside a change in the perceived status of shark fin are needed.

 - Regional Fisheries Management Organizations (RFMOS) are also implementing conservation measures to reduce the global mortality of sharks.
-However, their efforts thus far have not been comprehensive and much more can still be done.
+However, their efforts thus far have not been comprehensive and they need to do much more.
+Bold, common sense decisions are needed now to stop the killing of sharks and rays.

 - Until measures are in place to ensure that both targeted and incidental catch of sharks is sustainable, their capture should be avoided, and they should be released alive whenever possible.